LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

     void useFile(QString fileName);
 ~~~

-This tells Qt that the QButton is capable of hootin' and hollerin' about being clicked.
+This tells Qt that `Notepad` is capable of hootin' and hollerin' about files.
 `signals` is another keyword understood by moc.
 Unlike with slots, you do **not** implement the signal function --- you just have to declare it.